Skip to content

 Overview

 An Alloy Definition brings together a Player View, a Caster Directory, and a Steamfitter Scenario Template to create an event that is user-launchable.
-Events can be scheduled to run for a set amount of time.
+You can schedule an events can to run for a set amount of time.
 Upon completion of the event, Alloy will clear up all related assets.

 Administrator Guide

-When deploying the Alloy API, ResourceOwnerAuthorization settings must be configured for a system admin account so the Alloy API can make the necessary calls to the other API's.
+When deploying the Alloy API, configure the ResourceOwnerAuthorization settings for a system admin account so the Alloy API can make the necessary calls to the other APIs.

 "ResourceOwnerAuthorization": {